Helping you think strategically, navigatE difference and negotiatE great outcomes

 Danielle Hutchinson is an Australian Lawyer and mediator with a special interest in cross-disciplinary approaches to appropriate dispute resolution.
 She is the co-founder of Resolution Resources who are advisors, practitioners and educators in dispute resolution.
 Danielle is also the ADR Specialist for the Dispute Settlement Centre of Victoria (DSCV), where she provides expert advice, training and innovative connections between theory and practice.
-She has 10 years’ experience as an academic and is a current PhD candidate at RMIT University.
-Danielle was a designer and analyst for The Global Pound Conference Series 2016-17 (GPC).
+Her work with DSCV was recently featured in the internationally renowned Kluwer Mediation Blog.
+She has 10 years’ experience as an academic and was a designer and analyst for The Global Pound Conference Series 2016-17 (GPC).
 She was recently commissioned by the International Mediation Institute (IMI), the American Arbitration Association (AAA) and the International Centre for Dispute Resolution (ICDR) to complete the GPC North America Report.
+Linkedin

 For more information about professional development, facilitation, dispute resolution services or business consultation please email us at email@example.com or call on +61 (0)424 096 478.